List of Melrose Place characters: Eve Cleary

 Eve is portrayed by Rena Sofer.
 Although never credited as a main character, she appears in every episode from her first appearance in season 7 all the way to the finale.
 Eve is introduced as a high school friend of Amanda's.
 While they were in high school, Eve's boyfriend, Kent, tried to rape Amanda on the bleachers, and she pushed him off the bleachers, killing him in self-defense.
 Because Amanda's parents were wealthy, she did not have to serve any time for the murder, while Eve was sentenced to 20 years.
 She was paroled after 15.

 After being released from prison, she comes to Los Angeles as a singer at Kyle's club, where she met Peter.
 Eve initially had some adjustment issues, almost ruining her relationship with Peter by coming on too strong, but Peter stuck with it and eventually fell in love with her.
 Eve and Peter were eventually married, but Lexi was determined to get Peter back with her, even coming to blows with Eve.
 Eve was also harassed by a former prison guard, Travis Hill, who threatened to tell everyone her secret about being in prison, but Kyle took care of the problem for her by pummeling the guy and telling him to leave town.
 After Peter's father died, Eve and Peter become rich, when they find out that the land his father lived on had oil on it.
 She then buys Kyle's club, while Peter bought Wilshire Memorial Hospital.

 When Amanda wanted to land a big client named Tony Marlin, Tony demanded that Amanda help him seduce Eve in order to keep his business.
 The plan backfired, because when Eve found out about the plan, she threatened Amanda and told her to stay out of her life.
 In time, Peter's old feelings for Amanda brought his relationship with Eve to an end.
 Feeling resentful toward Peter and others, Eve undergoes hypnosis in order to understand what happened when she murdered Kent.
-She discovers that while she after she threw him into the ditch, he was still alive, and Amanda then beat him with a rock, killing him.
-Now mentally unstable, she attempted to run Peter and Amanda over, pretending to be Lexi.
+She discovers that he was still alive after she stopped him from raping Amanda, and Amanda then beat him with a rock, killing him.
+Now mentally unstable over the truth about her betrayal and the life she lost while in prison, she attempted to run Peter and Amanda over, pretending to be Lexi.
 She gets Lexi and Michael arrested, but they are soon released.
 In the series finale, she goes to Peter and Amanda's "funeral" and tosses Peter's "ashes" all over Lexi.
-She is then arrested.
+After being arrested and put in a jail cell, her cellmate propositions here by trilling that she was a cheerleader too.
+Eve smiles insanely and says "I've always relied...on the kindness of cheerleaders" as her story on the show ends.